johnnyczhong/CS373/week1_writeup.md

 fName = "System64.exe
 ```

+### Terminology
 The security community has also devised a few terms in their work with malware.
-This includes the following:
+This includes, but is not limited to, the following:
 1. white - a known clean file
 2. black - a known dirty file
 3. gray - a file which has neither been confirmed clean or dirty